 To add a Holiday profile, click the Add button to open the Add Holiday Profile dialog box, enter a name for the profile, then click OK.

 To access Holiday routing settings, select System Management... on the Management menu, then click the Holiday tab.

-Figure 6.
-Holiday window, System Configuration
+Holiday tab, System Configuration

 For each Holiday profile, set holiday routing as follows: